jaycenhorton/typescript-cheat-sheet/README.md

 # Typescript Cheatsheet

-#### This repository is by no means a recommended way of doing this in Typescript, it is merely a place where I keep track of typescript tricks as I learn them
+#### This repository is by no means a recommended way of doing things in Typescript, it is merely a place where I keep track of typescript tricks as I learn them

 ### Merging and Extending